jgcape/SugarFixedCloud2.0/README.md

     `npm install`

-4. Serve app at with node using
+4. Serve app with node using

     `npm start`